trodi/electron-splashscreen/api-doc/interfaces/config.md

 URL to the splashscreen template.
+This is the path to an `HTML` or `SVG` file.
+If you want to simply show a `PNG`, wrap it in an `HTML` file.